matthewlmaloney/csce240_f21_p4/ProjectDescription.md

 For this assignment there will be 2 subtasks (30 points each).
 In each of the subtasks you will complete the task using a `std::vector`.

 ## Subtask 1 - Hamming Distance
-The Hamming distance between two strings of equal length can be defined as the number of positions at which the corresponding symbols are different.
+The Hamming distance between two strings can be defined as the number of positions at which the corresponding symbols are different.

 For example: